CicRodSan/pipeline-dataops-nuvemsys/README.md

 # Atualização
-Pequena alteração para disparar o workflow do GitHub Actions.
+Forçando o disparo do workflow do GitHub Actions.